 List of paradoxes This is a list of paradoxes, grouped thematically.
 The grouping is approximate, as paradoxes may fit into more than one category.
 Because of varying definitions of the term paradox, some of the following are not considered to be paradoxes by everyone.
 This list collects only scenarios that have been called a paradox by at least one source and have their own article.
 Although considered paradoxes, some of these are based on fallacious reasoning, or incomplete/faulty analysis.
 Logic Self-reference These paradoxes have in common a contradiction arising from self-reference.
 Barber paradox: A barber (who is a man) shaves all and only those men who do not shave themselves.
 Vagueness Ship of Theseus (a.k.a.
 Mathematics Statistics Probability Infinity and infinitesimals Geometry and topology The Banach–Tarski paradox: A ball can be decomposed and reassembled into two balls the same size as the original.

+Consciousness Search tips There are three kinds of search you can perform: All fields This mode searches for entries containing all the entered words in their title, author, date, comment field, or in any of many other fields showing on OPC pages.
+Surname This mode searches for entries containing the text string you entered in their author field.
+Advanced This mode differs from the all fields mode in two respects.
+Note that short and / or common words are ignored by the search engine.
 How the Brain Stops Time One of the strangest side-effects of intense fear is time dilation, the apparent slowing-down of time.
 It's a common trope in movies and TV shows, like the memorable scene from The Matrix in which time slows down so dramatically that bullets fired at the hero seem to move at a walking pace.
 In real life, our perceptions aren't keyed up quite that dramatically, but survivors of life-and-death situations often report that things seem to take longer to happen, objects fall more slowly, and they're capable of complex thoughts in what would normally be the blink of an eye.
 Now a research team from Israel reports that not only does time slow down, but that it slows down more for some than for others.
 An intriguing result, and one that raises a more fundamental question: how, exactly, does the brain carry out this remarkable feat?
 Researcher David Eagleman has tackled his very issue in a very clever way .
 Was it scary enough to generate a sense of time dilation?